-And since I thought something like this could never happen to me, I of course didn’t have travel insurance.
+So basically, for this trip, I had absolutely nothing.
+And since I never in a hundred years imagined this could happen to me, I didn’t have travel insurance.

 You live and learn, guys.
 You live and learn.

-I had arrived in Venice that day around 11am and it was now almost 9pm.
+By the time I reached my hostel and checked in, the sun was setting.
+I had arrived in Venice around 11am and it was now almost 9pm.
 My entire day had been wasted on one fight after another with rude, condescending men.

 I was exhausted, defeated and sad.

 I was in Venice!
 I was traveling on my own!
-I would make it through this and someday it would just be a story to tell!
+Someday this would all just be a story to tell!

 This decision changed the course of my entire trip and really, of my life.

-One that forced me to realize all material things are replaceable, one that allowed me to find comfort in the kindness of new friends, one that forced me to focus not on the physical or on the material, but on the essence of things – of every person I met and every place I visited.
+One that forced me to realize all material things are replaceable, one that allowed me to find comfort in the kindness of new friends, one that forced me to focus not on the physical or on the material, but on the essence of things – of every single person I met and place I visited.